 Now that the day of thanksgiving has passed, it seems as if nearly everyone is talking about the day of gift-giving.
 Airwaves and newspaper inserts have touted and shouted Black Friday sales.
 Cyber Monday deals have clogged the bandwidth.
 Everywhere I go, I hear conversations about great deals and where I can find the biggest and best for less.
 While deep discounts make some people drool, it just plain depresses me.
 Which is why, sadly, Christmas is NOT my favorite holiday.

 Now, don’t get me wrong: I believe in celebrating the reason for the season.
 Singing carols?
 Count me in.
-My favorite songs are Angels We Have Heard on High; Ave Maria; Cherry Tree Carol; Do Your Hear What I Hear?; Go Tell It on the Mountain; God Rest Ye Merry Gentleman; Hallelujah; I Saw Three Ships; Il Est Né, Le Divin Enfant; O, Holy Night; and O Come, O Come, Emmanuel.
+My favorite songs are Angels We Have Heard on High; Ave Maria; Cherry Tree Carol; Do Your Hear What I Hear?; Go Tell It on the Mountain; God Rest Ye Merry Gentleman; Hallelujah; I Saw Three Ships; Il Est Né, Le Divin Enfant; Mary, Did You Know?, O, Holy Night; and O Come, O Come, Emmanuel.
 (Excuse me while I sing a stanza or two or three….)

 Christmas Eve candlelight service at my spouse’s childhood church?
 As if I would miss that!
 Glittering lights reflecting off glass ornaments and snowflakes slowly swirling outside?
 Give me these serene sights any day.
 The smell of gingerbread and sugar cookies wafting through the air?
 Those scents makes me salivate like Pavlov’s puppies.